-Starting at 8th level, you can employ this class feature twice per day.
-You can summon a caller from the deeps\, a scyllan\, or 1d4+1 dire sharks, echinoloths\, or elder tojanidas.
+You can summon a caller from the deeps^{}, a scyllan^{}, 4+1 dire sharks, echinoloths^{}, or elder tojanidas.

-\New creature described in Chapter 7.
+"New creature described in Chapter 7.

-Curse of the Albatross (Sp): Beginning at 5th level, you're able to extend your curse to cover an entire ship and its crew.
-The ship takes a -10 foot speed penalty, and its crew takes a -4 penalty on Profession (sailor) and Swim checks.
-The curse of the albatross otherwise functions like bestow curse and can be ended with break enchantment, limited wish, miracle, remove curse, or wish.
-Moving away from a large body of water isn't sufficient to end this curse, but it might make it come into play less often.
+Curse of the Albatross (Sp): Beginning at 5th level, the able to extend your curse to cover an entire ship this crew.
+The ship takes a -10 foot speed penalty, this crew takes a -4 penalty on Profession (sailor) Swim checks.
+The curse of the albatross otherwise thins like bestow curse and can be ended with break antment, limited wish, miracle, remove curse, or wish.
+The grave from a large body of water isn't sufficient this curse, but it might make it come into play eften.

-Starting at 7th level, you can use this class feature twice per day.
+Searting at 7th level, you can use this class feature twice - day.
 Call Phantom Ship (Sp): At 10th level, you can create a eerily glowing longship with phantom rowers that crosses the seas at your command.
 The phantom ship, which lasts 1 hour per arcane caster level, is functionally a longship, except that it has an oar speed of 30 feet.
 The rowers are phantoms, AC 15 (+4 natural armor, +1 Dex), with 7 hp +1 hp per caster level.
 They won't do anything other than silently row.